 Reliable Store Profile

 In cases of high load with endpoints that do not support load balancing, applying the performance profile might degrade performance.
 If you are using a File-based connector with an asynchronous processing strategy, JMS topics, multicasting, or HTTP connectors without a load balancer, the high volume of messages entering a single node can cause bottlenecks, and thus it can be better for performance to turn off the performance profile for these applications.

 You can also choose to define the minimum number of machines that a cluster requires to remain in an operational state.
 This configuration grants you a consistency improvement in the overall performance.

-wrapper.conf or system property).
-If you are using a clustered environment in FIPS mode and not setting the encryption key, the application will fail to deploy with a message
+If you don’t define the encryption key, the application fails to deploy with the message

 There are a number of recommended practices related to clustering.
 These include: